danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 ## Specify supported platforms

-Since the package will use `SwiftUI`, we can only target iOS 13, tvOS 13, watchOS 6 and macOS 10.10 or later.
+Since the package will use SwiftUI, we can only target iOS 13, tvOS 13, watchOS 6 and macOS 10.10 or later.
 If we don't, we would get the following build error:

 ```
 '...' is only available in iOS 13.0 or newer
 ```

-However, since the package will use gestures, it's not really applicable for tvOS and macOS either, so let's specify that it can only be used on platforms that support `SwiftUI` and swipe gestures - iOS 13 and later.
+However, since the package will use gestures, it's not really applicable for tvOS and macOS either, so let's specify that it can only be used on platforms that support SwiftUI and swipe gestures - iOS 13 and later.

 Open `Package.json` and add the following code below `name`: